 - Tumors or lesions on the spinal cord or in the cauda equina

-- Hemorrhage, swelling, or infection of the spinal cord or the spinal meninges (a sheath of protective membranes that surrounds the cord itself)
+- Hemorrhage, swelling or infection of the spinal cord or the spinal meninges — a sheath of protective membranes that surround the spinal cord

 - A severe spinal injury, such as a fractured vertebra

-Many of the symptoms of cauda equina syndrome are similar to those of other conditions that cause lower back pain problems.
-If you experience the range of symptoms above—particularly the loss of bowel/bladder control—seek emergency medical attention immediately.
+Many of the symptoms associated with cauda equina syndrome are similar to those of other conditions that cause lower back pain.
+If you experience the range of symptoms above, particularly the loss of bowel/bladder control, it is imperative to consult a doctor immediately.